RedVinck/ProjectWeekCloudBackend/README.md

 ### Create a route via ingress

 For this you will need to know the Ingress subdomain of your cluster.
-You can find this info at the Pverview Summary page of you cluster.
+You can find this info at the Overview Summary page of you cluster.
 The Ingress subdomain is the DNS domain that has been reserved for your cluster.
 All applications that get deployed will get this domain as a suffix.